Cruise passenger rescued by helicopter after going overboard off Louisiana coast

 NEW ORLEANS - Rescuers fished a cruise ship passenger out of the Gulf of Mexico on Thanksgiving Day after he went missing in the water for hours.

-The U.S. Coast Guard said passenger was reported missing from the Carnival Valor around 2:30 p.m.
+The U.S. Coast Guard said the passenger was reported missing from the Carnival Valor around 2:30 p.m.

 An alert went out to all mariners in the gulf, and the Coast Guard "launched all available resources," Lt.
 Seth Gross, a search and rescue coordinator for the USCG told CNN on Friday morning.